jayjanssen/convox-utils/README.md

 ### instance-restarter

-Nightly restarts a the single oldest EC2 instance.
+Nightly terminates (and allows ECS to restart) a the single oldest EC2 instance.
 This is born from a problem I experience where my dockerd CPU usage gradually increases over time.

 * INSTANCE_AGE_DAYS: number of days before instances are eligible for termination.
 Default: 3.